denis-trofimov/qt-currency-quotes-CBRF/README.md

 ## Qt app for getting currency quotes from CB RF.

-It is an application capable of getting currency quotes from Central Bank of Russian Fed. site.
-URLs like "http://www.cbr.ru/scripts/XML_daily.asp?" are to be processed.
+It is an application capable of getting currency quotes from Central Bank of Russian Federation site.
+URLs like "http://www.cbr.ru/scripts/XML_daily.asp?" are processed.
 Next feature to implement is to store quotes in local database SQLite.

 Copyright 2017 Denis Trofimov <silaradost@yandex.ru>